 - 6. This is the final step before removing data from the selected drive forever.
 Type ERASE-ALL-DATA in the text box and press ENTER or click YES.
-The Progress bar appears. - 7.
-To stop the process at any time, click the Stop button for the particular disk.
-Click the Stop All button at top left corner to cancel erasing for all disks.
+The Progress bar appears below the disk on the left panel. - Overall Wipe/Kill Progress is displayed on the right panel, as well as the detailed command status for the selected disk in the Local System Devices list. - 8.
+To stop the process at any time, click the stop button for the particular disk.
+Click the stop all button left to overall progress to cancel erasing for all disks.
 Note that data that has already been erased will not be recoverable.